rf20008/TheDiscordMathProblemBotRepo2/TERMS_AND_CONDITIONS.md

 ### LIABILITY DISCLAIMER

 I'm not liable for the content this bot shows you as I do not produce it.
 Sometimes I shut my bot off for development purposes (if I do, I usually notify you), but otherwise I'm not liable to anyone for that too.
 I try to get rid of bugs, but I'm not liable for them if they occur.
 However, in most serious cases, the law would supersede this.
+I will be liable by errors on my part (it's not your fault, and also it's required by law.)

 (In some places, I'm not allowed to legally disclaim liability.
 If you live in such a place, please ignore this section.)
+### Small disclaimer
-(In some scenarios, laws might supersede this policy.
+In some scenarios, laws might supersede this policy.
 In those cases, I will still be liable.
 This is the case if there is no plausible interpretation of the law that says I am not liable to you.
-In those cases, I am still liable.)
+In those cases, I am still liable.

-In most serious scenarios, the law would supersede this policy.
-I would still be liable in those cases.

 ### COPYRIGHT DISCLAIMER